 Examples of the concept of the game in table tennis

-Predominantly defensive style of play.
+Predominantly has a defensive style of play.
 This means that during 90% of the match, you will defend with a pimp and move away from the table.
 So your concept is to return as many balls as possible until the opponent gets tired or makes a mistake.

-6.Play with different and better players
+6. Best Tips to Improve Table Tennis Fast with different and better players

 All of this that we’ve analyzed so far won’t make sense if you play every day with one or two of the same players.